Sign Up

 Using Basic Allowance for Housing to Qualify for VA Loans

 BAH doesn’t just need to be used to rent a house.
-Service members can use it to actually buy a home, which, when combined with the awesome purchasing power of the VA loan, provides qualified military members an outstanding housing option.
+Servicemembers can use it to actually buy a home, which, when combined with the awesome purchasing power of the VA loan, provides qualified military members with an outstanding housing option.

 As a regular, government-provided payment, lenders recognize BAH as an income source, just like W-2 income.
 Consequently, military members receiving this housing allowance can use it to qualify for the VA loan to buy a house.

 All lenders – VA loan or not – require people applying for a home mortgage to have a minimum debt-to-income ratio, basically saying that how much money you make has to be more than you spend on debt payments (credit card, car loan, etc) by a certain amount every month.
-In addition to your actual military salary contributing to this income, lenders will include BAH in the calculation.
+In addition to your actual military salary, lenders will also include BAH in the calculation.

-For service members looking to use the BAH to qualify for a VA loan, this stipend has two benefits – one direct and one indirect.
+For servicemembers seeking to use the BAH to qualify for a VA loan, this stipend offers two benefits: one direct and one indirect.
 The direct benefit is that the BAH stipend will likely cover your entire monthly mortgage payment.
 The indirect benefit, as stated above, is that BAH will boost your income to qualify for a VA loan that you may not otherwise have had enough income for a lender to approve.

 Basic Allowance for Housing and VA Loan Cost of Living Considerations

 The VA loan program recognizes this reality as well.
-Throughout the country, the VA loan has maximum guaranteed amounts for home mortgages, pegged like BAH to geographic cost of living.
-So, service members looking to use BAH on their VA loan will see that the two align well, that is, if you can use the VA loan to purchase a home in a certain area, it’s likely that your BAH will also cover your mortgage payments.
+Throughout the country, the VA loan has maximum guaranteed amounts for home mortgages, pegged to the geographic cost of living, similar to BAH.
+So, servicemembers looking to use BAH on their VA loan will see that the two align well; that is, if you can use the VA loan to purchase a home in a certain area, it’s likely that your BAH will also cover your mortgage payments.

 Buying a Home with Basic Allowance for Housing